 The Transportation Improvement Program (TIP) is a staged, multi-year, intermodal program of transportation projects which is consistent with the Long-Range Transportation Plan (LRTP), [23 Code of Federal Regulation [C.F.R.]
 Part 450].
 The Metropolitan Planning Organization (MPO) through a continuing, comprehensive and cooperative effort also known as 3-C process.
 MPOs primary obligation is to develop a TIP as required by 23 United States Code (U.S.C.)
 134(j) and (k) (3) and (4); 23 C.F.R.
 Part 450 Sections 320,322(c),324,326,328,330, and 332; 23 C.F.R.500.109, 500.110, 500.111(Congestion Management) and subsection 339.175(6) and (8), Florida Statutes (F.S.), and the Fixing America's Surface Transportation (FAST) Act.
+On November 15, 2021, President Biden signed the Infrastructure Investment and Jobs Act (IIJA) (Public Law 117-58, also known as the "Bipartisan Infrastructure Law") into law.
+The Bipartisan Infrastructure Law is the largest long-term investment in our infrastructure and economy in our Nation's history.
+It provides \$550 billion over fiscal years 2022 through 2026 in new Federal investment in infrastructure, including in roads, bridges, and mass transit, water infrastructure, resilience, and broadband.
+The BIL continues planning programs that provide funding and set procedural requirements for multi modal transportation planning in metropolitan areas and states that result in long-range plans and short the requirements applied by the FAST Act

 The FY 2023/2024 through 2027/2028 TIP includes:

-Section 1 - Resolution endorsing the plan by the MPO Board
+Section I - Resolution endorsing the plan by the MPO Board